diethardsteiner/diethardsteiner.github.io/_posts/2020-07-01-Hop-Project-and-Environment-Configuration.md

 **Project Hop** received a major improvement as part of the [Environments: Support for separation of config and code](https://project-hop.atlassian.net/browse/HOP-467) ticket.
 I will briefly guide you through the steps to configure your **Hop project** correctly so that it works smoothly across environments (e.g. dev, test, prod).

+There are two high level concepts:

+- **Project**: Contains all your Hop pipelines, workflows, metadata, (unit test) datasets.
+Can also contain other code artefacts.
+- **Environment**: The configuration related to a specific enviornment (e.g. dev, test, prod) for your project.

+This achieves the separation of code and configuration.

+Let's see how this hangs toghether in the **Hop** world:

 ![](/images/project-hop-env/hop-config.png)

 The **configuration levels** and their **relationships** are as follows (top to down):